 -

-Who it’s for: This plan is designed for growing e-commerce businesses and anyone processing a ton of images who needs the best performance they can get.
+Who it's for: This plan is designed for growing e-commerce businesses processing more images who want better performance.

 -